nerdreich/wiki.md/README.md

 * permission check for {{include}}
 * display warning when other user is editing a file at the same time
-* file uploads
+* better page history browser
 * comprehensive docs
 * contributing and code guidelines

 ### Planned for v1.1.0

+* file/media uploads
 * plugin mechanism
-* better page history browser
 * rename-page feature
 * configure date/time format + timezone